-Gallagher Cosmetic and Family Dentistry offers bonding procedures to improve the smiles of its patients.
-Bonding is a procedure that uses a special resin to address dental issues, including decay, chips, cracks and discoloration.
+Gallagher Dentistry & Facial Pain Center offers bonding procedures to improve the smiles of our patients.
+Bonding is a procedure used to address dental issues, including decay, chips, cracks and discoloration.
 Bonding is also used to lengthen teeth that are too short, fill gaps between teeth, and change the shape of the teeth if necessary.
-Bonding material is colored to match the natural teeth, offering patients an alternative to traditional amalgam, or silver fillings.
-The bonding procedure typically requires 30 to 60 minutes for each tooth.
+Bonding material is matched to the natural teeth, offering patients an alternative to silver fillings.

 Frequently Asked Questions About Bonding

-Cosmetic bonding also known as composite tooth or dental bonding lets us shape teeth in multitudinous ways to improve the look of the smile with very little tooth removal.
+Cosmetic bonding also known as composite or dental bonding lets us shape teeth to improve the look of the smile with very little tooth removal.
 Cosmetic bonding can close gaps between teeth, improve the color, and return the shape of your teeth to more youthful contours.
-Many people who have lived with mis-shapen, mildly damaged or poorly formed teeth are amazed by the results they get with cosmetic dental bonding.
-Cosmetic bonding may be a part of your overall treatment plan, or may be used in conjunction with more extensive services such as dental implants (to replace missing teeth), or the repair of cracked or damaged teeth with crowns.
-If more extensive cosmetic treatment is needed, a referral to a certified cosmetic dentist will be provided.

 How is a tooth bonded?

-The bonding process: Your dentist will use a shade guide to select a composite resin — a durable plastic material — that closely matches the color of your tooth.
-The surface of the tooth is roughened and a conditioning liquid is applied.
-These steps help the bonding substance stick to the tooth.
-Then the tooth-colored, putty-like resin material is applied, molded, and smoothed to the desired shape on the tooth.
-Next, the resin is hardened with a special light, which “bonds” the material to the surface of the tooth.
-Finally, your dentist will trim, shape, and polish the bonded material to match the gloss of the rest of the tooth/teeth.
+Your dentist will use a shade guide to select a composite resin — a durable plastic material — that matches the color of your tooth.
+The surface of the tooth is prepared to help the bonding substance adhere to the tooth.
+The tooth-colored material is applied, shaped and smoothed and hardened with a special light, which “bonds” the material to the surface of the tooth.
+Finally, your dentist will trim, shape, and polish the bonded material to achieve a seamless transition with the natural tooth.

 When can normal activities resume after the bonding procedure?

 Patients who undergo the procedure for bonding are able to resume normal activities immediately after.
-If anesthesia is required, the mouth may be numb afterwards.
+If local anesthesia is required, the mouth will be numb.
 Patients should use caution when eating and drinking until the numbness resolves.

 Is there any pain associated with the bonding procedure?